News-Driven Price MoveIMU · Imugene Limited

 Summary

-Imugene released Phase 1b data showing its allogeneic CAR T therapy azer-cel achieved an 81% overall response rate in 16 evaluable CAR T-naïve patients with relapsed or refractory blood cancers, with responses across six B-cell malignancy subtypes including 100% ORR in MZL, CLL, FL, and WM.
-The data was published as ASCO Abstract #7012 following the lifting of the conference embargo and coincided with a +35.4% move to $0.130.
-An oral presentation with an updated dataset is scheduled for 29 May 2026 at the ASCO Annual Meeting in Chicago.
-The results are from an early-phase basket study with small patient numbers per subtype (1–5 evaluable) and Day 28 follow-up only — response durability has not been reported.
-No allogeneic CAR T therapy has received regulatory approval globally, and the pathway from Phase 1b to approval is multi-year.
-Imugene has opened a new cohort evaluating azer-cel in combination with a BTK inhibitor for patients who previously failed BTKi therapy, with MCL added as an indication.
+Imugene's allogeneic CAR T therapy azer-cel achieved an 81% overall response rate across 16 evaluable CAR T-naïve patients with relapsed or refractory blood cancers — with activity across six B-cell malignancy subtypes including 100% ORR in MZL, CLL, FL, and WM — as published in ASCO Abstract #7012 on 22 May 2026.
+The stock moved +35.4% to $0.130 on the session high.
+An oral presentation with updated data is scheduled for 29 May 2026 at the ASCO Annual Meeting in Chicago.
+No allogeneic CAR T therapy has received regulatory approval globally, and the data comes from a Phase 1b study with 16 evaluable patients at Day 28 assessment only — no durability, PFS, or OS data has been reported.
+Individual subtype results are based on 1–5 patients each.
+Imugene has opened a BTKi combination cohort (Cohort 3, including MCL) and requires ongoing funding for its multi-program clinical pipeline.

 This article is for informational purposes only and does not constitute financial advice.
 Market Flow does not recommend buying or selling any securities.
 Past performance is not indicative of future results.
 Readers should conduct their own independent research and consult a licensed financial adviser before making any investment decisions.
 This content is published in accordance with ASX Market Rules and is not a financial product recommendation.